Mele-Lab/2025_GTEx_Menopause/README.md

 - coda_pivot_coordinates.R: CODA implementation to test both cell-type and tissue proportion changes with age.

 ## System requirements
 All the originally generated code has been run in R v4.4.1 or Python v3.11.5, and can be run on any operating system (Linux, macOS, Windows).
 The specific packages needed for each step are specified in the corresponding scripts.
+Each script runs in a few minutes.